 Fish spawning aggregations are temporary gatherings of fish that come together for reproduction purposes, these aggregations are critical for the survival of the species and extremely vulnerable to fishing.
 FSA generally represent the near total annual reproductive output of the species that spawn there.
 Periodic information on FSA health, critical for their protection, is missing and there is no cohesive, multinational plan to monitor and manage them, nor widespread understanding of their importance.

 Seven sentinel sites were defined for the network of FSAs of the MAR Fish Project.
 Two additional sites, one in Belize and one in Honduras, were selected by each country to be included in the monitoring FSA network.
-The FSA monitoring will contribute to the connectivity and understanding of the health of the MAR ecosystem for the restoration of fish stocks; and provide information on the impact of climate change on the spawning aggregation sites, to the benefit of fisheries and the communities that depend on them.
+The FSA monitoring will contribute to the understanding of the connectivity and the health of the MAR ecosystem for the restoration of fish stocks; and provide information on the impact of climate change on the spawning aggregation sites, to the benefit of fisheries and the communities that depend on them.

 A total of nine sites were selected for monitoring, five of which are sponsored by FFEM, two by the Summit Foundation, and two by COBI.